hasanneke/Social-Media-Backend-NodeJS-Express-PostgreSQL-Prisma-Clean-Architecture/README.md

 ## Description

-This is a full-stack social media app built using Node.js, Express, Prisma, and PostgreSQL on the backend, and Flutter on the frontend.
+This is a social media backend app built using Node.js, Express, Prisma, and PostgreSQL.
 The app allows users to post and comment on various topics, fostering a vibrant community.

 ## Features

 - User registration and authentication using JSON Web Tokens (JWT).
 - Create, read, update, and delete posts.
 - Comment on posts and reply to comments.
 - Like and react to posts and comments.
-- Real-time updates using WebSockets.
+- Real-time updates using WebSockets. (coming soon)

 ## Backend Setup